Science for Public Health and the Environment

 How much volatile organic compound (VOC) mass do chemical products release to the atmosphere?
 See our preprint in Atmospheric Chemistry and Physics Discussions by Seltzer et al.

 I have an opening for a student (or postdoc) to work on development of the Community Multiscale Air Quality (CMAQ) model at EPA with an emphasis on developing the chemistry of gas and aerosol species.
 Topics could include consideration of autoxidation, organic nitrate fate, and/or inclusion of SOA precursors.
-To obtain additional information as well as apply, see https://www.zintellect.com/Opportunity/Details/EPA-ORD-CEMM-AESMD-2020-12.
-Applications are due December 18.
+To obtain additional information as well as apply, see https://www.zintellect.com/Opportunity/Details/EPA-ORD-CEMM-AESMD-2020-12-A. Update: Applications are no longer being accepted.

 Acid rain is recognized for its impacts on human health and ecosystems, and programs to mitigate these effects have had implications for atmospheric acidity.
 Historical measurements indicate that cloud and fog droplet acidity has changed in recent decades in response to controls on emissions from human activity, while the limited trend data for suspended particles indicate acidity may be relatively constant.
 Our new review in ACP reflects the efforts of an international team to synthesize knowledge on the acidity of atmospheric particles and clouds: Pye et al. (2020).